interior-castle/nicomachean-ethics/book-3.md

 This ends the discussion of the will.
 Now Aristotle turns to the virtues and vices he sketched in outline in book 2.

+## Chapter 6

+Courage is a mean dealing with fear and rashness.
+Not the fear of every evil thing, but most properly those that threaten one's life while acting in the service of great and noble causes — and when some good comes from one's death.
+Going to war for one's country is the paradigmatic case.

+> A[534]: "Poverty is not to be feared in the way a bad reputation is to be feared.
+Neither is sickness to be feared, nor indeed any of those things that do not pertain to wickedness of which man himself is the cause.
+It is useless for man to fear what he is unable to avoid.
+In regard to such things, therefore, a man ought to fear lest he fall into any of them by his own wickedness."

+## Chapter 7